GrigorisLionis/UCM/README.md

 UCM is an acronym for the UnContolled Manifold concept, which is a hypothesis on how the redundant kinematic mechanism of the human body moves.
 The scope of this project is to implement the **UCM** apporoach on **real human walking** motion data.
 This work is executed under contract for a specific research group.
 ## A -very- short description of UCM
 UCM is a theoretical concept [^1] that essentially states that during a motion task where the human body controls a specific control variable in the task space , **most** of the joint variance belongs to the **null space** wrt this  specific control variable and nominal position.
-Obviously, this definition makes sense only when the task is *repeated* (otherwise there is no notion of variance)
+Obviously, this definition makes sense only when the task is *repeated* or where there is a naturally defined nominal position in the task space. (otherwise there is no notion of variance)
 [^1]:J.Scholz&G.Schöner,The uncontrolled manifold concept: identifying control variables for a functional task,Experimental Brain Research,1999,v126,289-306
 ## Implementing the UCM approach
 We are tasked to implement the UCM algorithm fora human walking task, and we are given the joint coordinates wrt -normalized- time, and a set of potential control varibles in the task space.
 To solve the problem of implenenting the algorithm,  we use sympy toolbox to create a **symbolic representation** of the human lower kinematic chain.
 Alternatively we could have used the python robotics toolbox,but we opted for using sympy to have more direct understanding of the symbolic model produced.
+### Algorithm for UCM calculations for human walk experiments
+* select control variable & construct symbolic representation of the Jacobian
+* select/construct nominal trajectory
+* compute the Jacobian for points on the nominal trajectory
+* for each trajectory, and each point
+* * compute deviation of joint vector from nominal position
+  * decompose vector on null space and on orthogonal to null
+  * compute measure of the two vectors

 In the followinng figure,
 ![](https://github.com/GrigorisLionis/UCM/blob/main/file01.png)